-As being vegetarian became more mainstream in the U.S., my family of origin joined the movement.
+As being vegetarian became more mainstream in the U.S., my family joined the movement.
 Along with many other books about vegetarianism, my mother read Diet for a Small Planet by Frances Moore Lappé.

 Written in the 1970’s, Diet for a Small Planet centered around going vegetarian for environmental reasons, and how world hunger could be eradicated, if fewer people supported the meat industry.
 Lappé also discussed how plant proteins needed to be eaten in a certain combination to ensure vegetarians got all their essential amino acids.